Advanced Simulation Methods

 Booking and Payment

-We are now taking provisional bookings for this course.
-Please email your details to Karen Holden at email@example.com .
-All of our ScHARR short course bookings are processed via our Online Store.
-Payment is by Credit/Debit Card or PayPal and via Invoice (purchase order required).
+All of our ScHARR short course booking are initially processed via our Online Store.
+Payment is by Credit/Debit Card or PayPal and via Invoice (purchase order required) if required.

 If you have any queries regarding booking or payment, please do not hesitate to contact us.